Frequently Asked Questions

 When is your open house?

-Open house is held on Friday, January 18, 2013 from 2:00 to 4:00 PM.
+Open house is held on the Friday before the MLK holiday in January.
 Anyone interested in attending our open house can email Rachel at firstname.lastname@example.org.

 How long has this program been in existence?